 This course involves finding a preceptor who is a registered dietitian and works privately (not for the University) in a nearby community or near your place of residence during the summer.
 You will need to begin searching and networking with professionals your junior year.
 It is best to take this course the summer between your junior and senior years, so that you can complete the externship in a reasonable time frame (6-8 weeks), rather than trying to complete it with a regular semester load.
 You will typically have a better experience and be able to observe more at the field site if you are going more than once or twice a week.
 It is suggested to take BIOL 305-OL and 306-OL in the first two summer terms so that you will have 7 credit hours (making you full-time and eligible to use financial aid during a summer term).
-You will be required to complete an externship manual to receive a grade for the 3-hour credit course.
-This externship manual can be obtained from the FCS administrative assistant for \$5.00 to cover the cost of duplication.
-You will be given two copies of the document, one for you and one for the externship preceptor.
-These are forms that need to be completed and signatures obtained from all parties involved prior to starting the externship, because Carson-Newman will provide a professional liability insurance policy on you are while enrolled in the course.
+You will be provided with an electronic copy of the C-N FCS Internship/Field Experience manual, which houses forms and evaluations that must be completed prior to or during the field experience.
+You will need to provide a copy of the manual for your field experience preceptor.
+There are forms that must to be completed and signatures obtained from all parties involved prior to starting the field experience, because Carson-Newman will provide a professional liability insurance policy on you are while enrolled in the course.
+More information will be provided at the annual FCS Internship/Field Experience Department Meeting.